EuroComDidact is an intercomprehension based method for rapidly acquiring foreign languages and fostering plurilingualism

-Intercomprehension always starts with the identification of words.
-Consequently, knowing words is crucial for understanding whatever language it be.
-The app EuroCom ToGo will help you to learn/awake the vocabulary you need to develop encompassing reading skills in Romance languages.
+As intercomprehension always starts with words’ recognition, knowing and identifying words is crucial for understanding languages.
+The app EuroCom ToGo will help you to learn the vocabulary you need to develop fundamental and encompassing reading skills.
 The method is simple.
-You just compare the target word to its correspondences in other Romance languages and English and German as well.
-At a glance, you will find what the words have in common and what is different.
-If you know French, don’t hesitate to see the video.
+You just compare the target word to its equivalents in other Romance languages and English and German as well.
+At a glance, you will find what the words have in common in terms of form, meaning and use, and what is different.
+If you know French, don’t hesitate to see this video.

 Under the name ‘EuroCom’, linguists of Romance (EuroComRom/EuroComDidact), Germanic (EuroComGerm) and Slavic languages joined forces to promote eurocomprehension.
 The term means understanding European languages beyond the boundaries of only one of them.